© 2026 SimplyTrust Software Inc.

 Keep copies of all documents submitted to the DFAS.
 Original documents submitted for verification are typically returned after processing.

-30 to 90 days for SBP annuity; arrears of pay may take longer
+30 to 90 days for SBP annuity after all documentation is received; arrears of pay may take longer